123Mikolaj/SpaceShooter/README.md

 # SpaceShooter
 My first game I made in python as a final project for university course.
+Use mouse right-click to change weapon to blaster, then you can shoot enemies while pressing mouse left-click.
+You can also dash with SHIFT.
+Try to stay alive as long as you can.
+Good luck :)